 There is a new trend going on today that is making everyone busy and addicted – planting frenzy!
 Everyone is posting on social media about their new plants like snake plants, hibiscus, bougainvilleas, cacti, succulents, and some leafy plants.
 With this, the business of making and selling decorative pots for plants also became popular.
 This is a good habit though as plants give many health benefits.
 They are good not only for their visual beauty but also for the positive energy that they bring.
 They essentially do the opposite of what we do when we breathe: release oxygen and absorb carbon dioxide.
 This not only freshens up the air, but also eliminates harmful toxins.
 Extensive research by NASA has revealed that houseplants can remove up to 87% of air toxin in 24 hours!

 You can place plants inside the house and at your work, especially those with broad leaves, to help regulate humidity and increase levels of positivity.
-Seeing lush foliage and flowering plants make us feel relaxed and calm, which in turn boosts our mood and promote well-being.
+Seeing lush foliage and flowering plants makes us feel relaxed and calm, which in turn boosts our mood and promotes well-being.

 Creating your Personal Plant Sanctuary